Bushman: What the—?! Moon Knight again— but it can't be! You're dead!

 Sidekick: He reluctantly takes on a sidekick in the form of Midnight at one point.
 Midnight is later turned into a cyborg and Moon Knight is forced to kill him.

-In the current ongoing, the personalities are Marc Spector, Captain America, Wolverine, and Spider-Man.
+Split Personality: Moon Knight is afflicted with this in the Ultimate universe.
+It comes and goes in the 616 Universe.
+One of them is a little girl.
+With no eyes.
+In the 2011-2012 series, the personalities are Marc Spector, Captain America, Wolverine, and Spider-Man.
 Interestingly, the personalities aren't dissociative, they are always active and aware of each other.
 Marc is the head personality, while the others usually just give advice and comment on the current situation (Marc describes them as more "voices, " rather than whole personalities).
 At times, Marc calls in one of the other personalities to fight for him.
 Also, unlike most characters with the condition, Marc is completely fine with all the different personalities, and so are they.
 When Echo is killed, the Wolverine personality destroys the other two and drives Marc into Unstoppable Rage.
 By the end of the series, his companion personae appear to be Wolverine, Echo, and Iron Man.

-Split Personality Takeover: In the Ultimate universe Warriors story arc, Moon Knight creates the persona of Ronin to infiltrate and take down the Kingpin; he ends up losing control, and Ronin takes over.
+In the Ultimate universe "Warriors" story arc, Moon Knight creates the persona of Ronin to infiltrate and take down the Kingpin; he ends up losing control, and Ronin takes over.
 However, Ronin eventually comes back to "wake up" Moon Knight again.

 Maybe not a complete takeover, but in the Bendis series, when Echo is killed, the Spector's Wolverine personality actually destroys the Captain America and Spider-Man personalities and drives Marc into an Unstoppable Rage.